jurkovicmartin/ML-Fundamentals/README.md

 # AI Fundamentals

-This repository is about my entrance to the artificial intelligence topic.
+## About

-This repository will track my journey to learn and understand AI fundamentals.
+This repository is about my entrance to the artificial intelligence problematic and track my journey to learn and understand AI fundamentals.
+The learning process is based on creating the networks from scratch.

 <img src="README_img/brain.png" title="AI brain" alt="AI brain" width=20%>